astronomer/docs/software/deferrable-operators.md

 - An [Astronomer Software project](create-project.md) running [Astro Runtime version 4.2.0 or later](runtime-release-notes.md#astro-runtime-420).
 - The [Astro CLI version 1.1.0 or later](https://docs.astronomer.io/astro/cli-release-notes#v110) installed.
+- Astronomer Certified version 2.2 or later (if your organization is using Astronomer Certified images).
+- The `astronomer-providers` package added to your Astro project `requirements.txt` file.
+See [Add Python and OS-level Packages](https://docs.astronomer.io/software/customize-image#add-python-and-os-level-packages).

 All versions of Astro Runtime version 4.2.0 and later support the Triggerer and have the `astronomer-providers` package installed.
 See [Astro Runtime Release Notes](runtime-release-notes.md) or [Upgrade Astro Runtime](upgrade-runtime.md).